Shashanksuryawanshi/Shashanksuryawanshi/README.md

 - 👋 Hi, I’m @Shashanksuryawanshi
 - 👀 I’m interested in exploring Devops
 - 🌱 I’m currently learning Web development
-- 💞️ I’m looking to collaborate on GSOC
+- 💞️ I’m looking to collaborate in GSOC
-- 📫 How to reach me
+- 📫 How to reach me @Shashank_dev0 on Twitter

 <!---
 Shashanksuryawanshi/Shashanksuryawanshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.